chrislduan/Claude-Weather-Report/README.md

 ```

 Plans to advance the code:
-* Directly have the users talk with the weather agent in the terminal
+* Directly have the users talk with the weather agent in the terminal and stream the API calls.
-* Create tools to use Open Weather's geocode API to get more precise weather information
+* Create tools to use Open Weather's geocode API to get more precise weather information.
-* Be able to retrieve weather data from the past
+* Be able to retrieve weather data from the past.
 * Retrieve weather predictions in the near future.